-Art galleries in South Africa's major cities, such as the Durban Art Gallery in KwaZulu-Natal; the Johannesburg Art Gallery in Gauteng; the South African National Gallery in Cape Town; and the King George VI Gallery in Port Elizabeth in the Eastern Cape, showcase collections of indigenous, historical and contemporary works.
+Art galleries in South Africa's major cities, such as the Durban Art Gallery in KwaZulu-Natal; the Johannesburg Art Gallery in Gauteng; the South African National Gallery in Cape Town; and the Nelson Mandela Metropolitan Art Museum in Port Elizabeth in the Eastern Cape display collections of indigenous, historical and contemporary works.

 Universities also play an important role in acquiring artwork of national interest.
-These include, among others, collections housed in the Gertrude Posel Gallery of the University of the Witwatersrand, the University of South Africa (UNISA) gallery in Pretoria, the Edoardo Villa Museum and other galleries at the University of Pretoria, a collection of contemporary Indian art at the University of Durban-Westville and a collection of medieval and early Renaissance wood sculptures, as well as some fine examples of German expressionist graphic art, at the University of Stellenbosch.
-There are also several corporate collections of national interest, including those of Standard Bank, Absa Bank and the MTN cellular phone network.
+These include collections housed in the Gertrude Posel Gallery of the University of the Witwatersrand, the University of South Africa (Unisa) Gallery in Pretoria, the Edoardo Villa Museum and other galleries at the University of Pretoria, and a collection of contemporary Indian art at the University of Durban-Westville.
+Corporate collections of national interest include those of Standard Bank, Amalgamated Banks of South Africa (Absa) and the MTN cellular phone network.